CryptoDinh/botasaurus/docs/docs/sign-up-tutorial.md

 However, this approach is verbose and prone to bugs.

-Thankfully, with the driver provided by Botasaurus, we can achieve the same logic in a cleaner manner as follows:
+Thankfully, with the driver provided by flute, we can achieve the same logic in a cleaner manner as follows:

 ```python
 driver.type('input[name="name"]', name)